-- Your telephone wiring may be connected to the wrong RJ-11 port on the residential gateway.
-The residential gateway has two telephone ports.
+- Your telephone wiring may be connected to the wrong RJ-11 port on the cable modem.
+The cable modem has two telephone ports.
 Verify that you are connected to the correct telephone port. - There may be a problem with your telephone set.
-Use a different telephone set and listen to hear dial tone.
+Use a different telephone set and listen to hear dial tone. - There may be a problem with your home telephone wiring.
+Use a telephone and connect directly to the same RJ-11 port on the back of the unit.
+If the dial tone is working here but does not work at other locations in the home, a professional may need to diagnose and repair a problem with your telephone wiring.